Skip to Content

 2 teaspoons of coriander powder

-1/2 teaspoon turmeric powder
+1/2 a teaspoon of turmeric powder

-1/2 teaspoon garam masala
+1/2 a teaspoon of garam masala

-1/2 teaspoon cumin powder ground cumin
+1/2 a teaspoon of cumin seeds

-1 teaspoon of red chilli powder(substitute with paprika, increase or reduce as per your need)
+1/2 a teaspoon of red chilli powder(substitute with paprika, increase or reduce as per your need)

 Salt to season